 2. Financial Engineering: What firms have been able to achieve using this tactic is to leverage tools offered by technology to create additional options such as Long Straddle among others that offer arbitrage opportunities of making a profit in the business of trading bitcoins.
 Despite all the innovations that come with it, financial engineering is considered to be a controversial field that brought about the 2008 global recession.

 3. Geographic Relocation: This is self-explanatory.
 Cryptocurrency investors simply take advantage of locations that offer tax havens or any other regulatory breaks.
 All they need to do is establish subsidiaries in such locations or incorporate their companies there.
 In order to attract investors, it is common to have governments offer incentives which these investors are willing to take up.

 A few reasons explain why cryptocurrency traders prefer to take this route and they include:

 b) Increased Privacy: Declaring every financial transaction undertaken may not sound appealing to most traders, in truth.
-They crave for the maintenance of privacy on how much income they make, especially where a huge disparity exists between the profits a bitcoin trader gets and minimum wage.
-Some declarations of what cryptocurrency investors earn has brought them a backlash from the public at large, as an instance.
+They crave the maintenance of privacy on how much income they make, especially where a huge disparity exists between the profits a bitcoin trader gets and minimum wage.
+Some declarations of what cryptocurrency investors earn have brought back a backlash from the public at large, for instance.
 This explains why they prefer to transact from regions that offer them such privacy.

 c) Increased Profits: This is attained by escaping heavy tax rates.
-Such saving is good for savvy investors.
-Tax advantages explain why many cryptocurrency traders choose to incorporate in the Cayman Islands, for instance.
+Such savings are good for savvy investors.
+Tax advantages explain why many cryptocurrency traders choose to incorporate into the Cayman Islands, for instance.

-All upwardly mobile cryptocurrency investors trade on bitcoins with a view to making a profit and will always seek for places that favour them.
-While regulations are good to ensure that traders play by the rules, some are considered to be too unfavourable, prompting investors to take advantage of the tactics listed above.
+All upwardly mobile cryptocurrency investors trade in bitcoins with a view to making a profit and will always seek places that favor them.
+While regulations are good to ensure that traders play by the rules, some are considered to be too unfavorable, prompting investors to take advantage of the tactics listed above.